The guys from Vardenchi released the first details about their upcoming project which is based on a Moto Morini model.

 Moto Morini never misses a chance to amaze the motorcycling public and we should give the small Italian manufacturer the credit it fairly won by being consequent and trusty.

 For 2008 it is all about the new launches, the Scrambler and 1200 Sport, which have just gotten their official pictures taken and are ready to impress not only with the looks, but with the attitude, also.

-The bikes made their entry at the Padova Motorcycle Show two weekends ago and were presented as being derived (...)
+The bikes made their entry at the Padova Motorcycle Show two weekends ago and were presented as being derived from (...)

 The name 9 1/2 is an homage to the legendary 3 1/2 twin cylinder of the 1970s.
 However, it is also acknowledgement of a common thread running between two projects separated in time.
 The 9 1/2 in fact is the motorcycle whose style, rational design and technological innovation most closely interpret the spirit of that Morini machine.
 The easy handling, the rational approach to the technical solutions and their efficiency as a result are features that both motorcycles share and that are undeniably a part of Moto Morini’s DNA.